alexreinert/piVCCU/docs/setup/raspberrypi.md

    sudo apt install pivccu-modules-raspberrypi
    ```

-4. Enable UART GPIO pins (only on Raspberry Pi 3) (You can skip this step, if you do not use the HM-MOD-RPI-PCB or RPI-RF-MOD on GPIO header, for the HB-RF-USB this step is not neccessary)
+4. Enable UART GPIO pins (not required on Raspberry Pi 2) (You can skip this step, if you do not use the HM-MOD-RPI-PCB or RPI-RF-MOD on GPIO header, for the HB-RF-USB this step is not neccessary)
    * Option 1: Disabled bluetooth (prefered)
       ```bash
       sudo bash -c 'cat << EOT >> /boot/config.txt